Learner's Permit Information

 You may get your learner's permit when you reach 15 years and 6 months of age.

 Getting Your Learner's Permit

-When you apply for a learner's permit, you will also complete the application process for your driver's license and pay the fees for both the permit and license.
+When you apply for a learner's permit, you will also complete the application process for your driver's license or driver privilege card and pay the fees for both the permit and license.
 You will be required to pass a vision screening and the two-part knowledge exam.